i-MSCP/plugins/incubator/SpamAssassin/README.md

 #### Per-User SpamAssassin preferences

-If you enabled the Roundcube Plugin **sauserprefs** in the config.php file, then the user can change his SpamAssassin preferences under Roundcube -> Settings -> Spam.
+If you have enabled the `sauserprefs` Roundcube Plugin, Users will be able to change their SpamAssassin preferences under Roundcube -> Settings -> Spam.

-The user preferences will also be stored in the **userpref** table with the mail address as username.
+The user preferences are also stored in the `userpref` table with the mail address as username.

 <table>
     <tr>